Luxury Retreats in Ireland

 The Allen family is the most famous culinary family in Ireland.
-Darina Allen is the Julia Childs of Ireland and Rachel is a celebrity TV chef- both sell bucket loads of cookbooks and of course, they offer those world-famous cooking demonstrations and professional classes nearby at their organic farm and cookery school.
-The house is where foodies can overnight (decor is simple country chic) and above all, eat!
+Darina Allen is the Julia Childs of Ireland, and Rachel is a celebrity TV chef- both sell bucket loads of cookbooks.
+Of course, they offer those world-famous cooking demonstrations and professional classes nearby at their organic farm cookery school.
+The house is where foodies can overnight (decor is simple country chic) and, above all, eat!
 The beautiful dining room is most atmospheric at night with a roaring fire, and the food here is all sourced locally (much of it from their own farm) and daily.
-We enjoyed an excellent lunch here just a few days ago, and can definitely sing their praises.
-We tried mackerel fished from Ballycotton (a few miles down the road), tender organic steak and free-range organic chicken (both from their own farm) in a delicate tarragon sauce- simple and very, very good.
+We enjoyed an excellent lunch here just a few days ago and can definitely sing their praises.
+We tried mackerel fished from Ballycotton (a few miles down the road), tender organic steak, and free-range organic chicken (both from their own farm) in a delicate tarragon sauce- simple and very, very good.
 We look forward to sending you here and to our other favorite corners of Ireland!

 Address: Ballymaloe House, Shanagarry, Midleton, County Cork, P25 Y070

-We had heard great things about this delightful country house in idyllic County Tipperary and it is literally the most enjoyable night we have had in years- and we travel/dine out and stay at great hotels for a living!
-Located in the quiet village of Clogheen in the foothills of the Knockmealdown Mountains in the famous Vee it´s a truly beautiful part of the country.
-Colorado native Christine and local chef Dermot Gannon bought this historic property dating back to the late 1800s in 2005 with the intention of creating the kind of place they themselves would love to stay at- an adults-only (ie, for couples who need a night away on their own), food-centric luxurious and pampering country house.
-They have created something extremely special indeed.
+We had heard great things about this delightful country house in idyllic County Tipperary, and it is literally the most enjoyable night we have had in years- and we travel/dine out and stay at great hotels for a living!
+Located in the quiet village of Clogheen in the foothills of the Knockmealdown Mountains in the famous Vee, it’s a truly beautiful part of the country.
+Colorado native Christine and local chef Dermot Gannon bought this historic property dating back to the late 1800s in 2005 with the intention of creating the kind of place they themselves would love to stay at an adults-only (i.e., for couples who need a night away on their own), food-centric luxurious and pampering country house.
+They have created something extraordinary indeed.
 We arrived in the late afternoon and (thankfully) decided to do a pre-dinner walk to get our appetites going.
-The house is a short walk to the tiny village and there is a lot of history here as well as a charming local pub where we had a great chat with the friendly publican.
+The house is a short walk to the tiny village, and there is a lot of history here and a charming local pub where we had a great chat with the friendly publican.

-Before sitting down to our 8-course gourmet Irish artisan tasting menu we met and chatted with other couples in the super cozy living room, there is a convivial air in the place and your spirits are boosted in this house!
-Dinner was simply stunning, dish after dish of gorgeousness.
-They have a nice and varied wine list with names from all over the world including a tempting wine from Lebanon, but we settled on an old-time favorite, Condado de Haza Reserva.
+Before sitting down to our 8-course gourmet Irish artisan tasting menu, we met and chatted with other couples in the super cozy living room, there is a convivial air in the place, and your spirits are boosted in this house!
+Dinner was stunning, dish after dish of gorgeousness.
+They have a nice and varied wine list with names from all over the world, including a tempting wine from Lebanon, but we settled on an old-time favorite, Condado de Haza Reserva.
 Breakfast the next day was probably the best breakfast we have ever enjoyed outside of our own house.
 Spelt waffles with maple syrup and local bacon, Baked Garden Fresh Hens Eggs with Organic Smoked Salmon and St. Tola’s Goats Curd & Goatsbridge Caviar were just a few of the delicacies on offer.
-Needless to say after breakfast a serious walk was in order and luckily the Old Covent is a short drive to some of the loveliest hill walks in the region, which we were grateful for after so much rich cuisine!
+Needless to say, after breakfast, a serious walk was in order, and luckily, the Old Covent is a short drive to some of the loveliest hill walks in the region, which we were grateful for after so much rich cuisine!
 If we were to recommend a country house in Ireland, this would be it!
-Great for romance too with the claw foot bathtubs, four-poster beds, and dreamy setting…
+Great for romance, too, with the claw foot bathtubs, four-poster beds, and dreamy setting…

-Address: The Old Convent, Mount Anglesby, Clogheen, Cahir, County Tipperary, Ireland
+Address: The Old Convent, Mount Anglesey, Clogheen, Cahir, County Tipperary, Ireland

 We drove from gorgeous County Kilkenny to the gentle, bucolic region of Carlow.
-Idyllic rivers crisscross historic villages and this is an extremely authentic pretty area hardly touched by tourism.
-The main industry is small scale agriculture and there are some gems to discover here.
-We really loved the tidy town of Leighlinbridge with its Norman castle and Valerian bridge, and the eccentric Huntington Castle and Gardens are fun (the castle is said to be haunted and they even do a candlelit ghost tour!).
-We arrived at Kilgraney House, a historic Georgian home stylishly updated with ethnic decor from around the world.
-After enjoying an aperitif by the fire in the romantic drawing-room we sat down to dinner.
+Idyllic rivers crisscross historic villages, and this is an extremely authentic pretty area hardly touched by tourism.
+The main industry is small-scale agriculture, and there are some gems to discover here.
+We really loved the tidy town of Leighlinbridge with its Norman castle and Valerian bridge, and the eccentric Huntington Castle and Gardens are fun (the castle is said to be haunted, and they even do a candlelit ghost tour!).
+We arrived at Kilgraney House, a historic Georgian home stylishly updated with ethnic decor worldwide.
+After enjoying an aperitif by the fire in the romantic drawing-room, we sat down to dinner.
 Seven courses of dinner!
 Highlights included wild mushroom risotto and the citrus panna cotta.
-Most ingredients are sourced from the estate and the dishes are made with all seasonal ingredients.
-In the morning we enjoyed a tour around the beautiful gardens, the owners offer gardening courses and are on the Carlow Garden Trail and it would be fun to go back and do a course, along with one of the aromatherapy treatments they are famous for.
+Most ingredients are sourced from the estate, and the dishes are made with all seasonal ingredients.
+In the morning, we enjoyed a tour around the beautiful gardens; the owners offer gardening courses.
+They are on the Carlow Garden Trail, and it would be fun to go back and do a course, along with one of the aromatherapy treatments they are famous for.
 For design lovers, Kilgraney will tick all the right boxes.

 Address: Kilgraney House, Borris Road, Baganalstown, County Carlow, Ireland.